All Episodes

 I mean, our entire political structure is built on the left hand doesn't know what the right hand is doing.

-And our world has degenerated into such a horrible state.
+Lies and deceits and cons, and our world has degenerated into such a horrible state.

-I know it, David, but you know, have you ever been in an encounter group where everybody swears, maybe they don't do it, but for the most part they do, to tell the absolute truth?
+I know it, David, but you know, have you ever been in an encounter group where everybody swears, maybe they don't do it, but for the most part they do, to tell the absolute truth.

 These things end up in fist fights.